Skip to main content

 @Override

-public void classloader(@NotNull PluginClasspathBuilder classpathBuilder) {
+public void classloader(PluginClasspathBuilder classpathBuilder) {

 classpathBuilder.addLibrary(new JarLibrary(Path.of("dependency.jar")));